 Tokio Noir Font

-Nothing’s going to hold back this Japanese typeface with a passionate Asian temper!
+Nothing’s going to hold back this Japanese font with a passionate Asian temper!
 If you’re crazy about calligraphic art, check out this reinvented Western writing using the Oriental styles.
 Asian pictorial emotionality meets European pragmatism.
-This distinguishing typeface is specially designed for vivid headers, logo/emblem designs, packaging, and more!
+This distinguishing font is specially designed for vivid headers, logo/emblem designs, packaging, and more!

 The Last Shuriken — Japanese Style Font

 Konichiwa!
-The next item in this collection of fonts is The Last Shuriken, inspired by modern Japanese food branding and anime titles.
-This font is an all-caps typeface with bold strokes.
+The next item in this collection of fonts is The Last Shuriken, inspired by modern food branding and anime titles.
+This PUA encoded bold font is an all-caps typeface with bold strokes, designed for the most eye-catching graphics.
 It’s perfect for logos, posters, quotes, and games.
-The package is complete with stylistic alternates and multilingual support!
+The sans serif font is complete with stylistic alternates and multilingual support!

 UNGAI — Faux Japanese Font

-Ungai inherited the katakana style and took it to the fast-moving modern world we face today.
+Ungai, the faux Japanese font inherited the katakana style and took it to the fast-moving modern world we face today.
 Full of this philosophy, the typeface perfectly suits online games, posters, movie titles, menus, magazines, YouTube covers and thumbnails, social media page covers.
+This font is PUA encoded and easy to work with.

 Tokyo Knights Font